aliberts/BangerBot/README.md

 - [ ] `banger info` to get info about a track
 - [ ] `banger history` to display history
 - [ ] `banger where` to show the location of the bangerbot folder
-- [ ] Safely erase banger.txt after download
+- [ ] Safely clear banger.txt content after download
-- [ ] Add metadata to downloaded tracks
+- [ ] Fetch metadata to downloaded tracks

 ## Disclaimer